-A shared drive can contain a maximum of 400,000 files and folders.
+A shared drive can contain a maximum of 400,000 items, including files, folders, and shortcuts.

 We recommend that you keep shared drives well below the strict limit.
 Users of shared drives with too many files might have difficulty organizing and finding items or ignore much of the content.

 To review the percentage of storage used in a shared drive, go to Manage shared drive users and activity.

 Individual users can only upload 750 GB each day between My Drive and all shared drives.
 Users who reach the 750-GB limit or upload a file larger than 750 GB cannot upload additional files that day.
 Uploads that are in progress will complete.
 The maximum individual file size that you can upload or synchronize is 5 TB.